BusinessHow to Get a Startup Business Loan With No Money

 Friends and Family Loans

 Ask close friends or family members to invest in your business idea.
-Set clear repayment terms and timeline to avoid misunderstandings.
+Set clear repayment terms and timelines to avoid misunderstandings.

 Self-Funding Via Bootstrapping